blizzardfinnegan/summer2022CoOpNotes/computerImagingProcess.md

 These instructions are specifically for Dell devices.
 Non-Dell devices will have different information in different locations, but will have mostly a similar process.
+The process can be followed for re-imaging, as well as imaging.
 Apple computers are their own process not covered in this document.

 1. Boot the device.
 Immediately after booting, go to the BIOS by pressing F2 repeatedly as soon as you presss the power button, until the screen turns on, and changes to an interface.
 2. On the initial page, write down the Service Tag or Serial number of the device.
 Scroll down to find the Ethernet MAC address (often labeled "LOM MAC Address").
 These are used in later steps.